Kotwal Ramachandra: Early life

-Ramachandra was from Shimoga and worked in the Indian Navy for a brief period.
+Ramachandra was from Shimoga.
 He was over six feet tall, and used knives and sickles as his weapons.
 He was backed by some politicians in his heyday.

 Career

 Ramachandra was known to carry out random attacks of innocents in public in order to invoke fear that led him to develop more unwanted enemies but alleviate the situations but not his market value as he assumed.

 Political links

 Ramachandra gained access to political circles when he started working as driver and body guard to then Chief Minister of Karnataka, D. Devaraj Urs.
 He threatened Ramakrishna Hegde, another Chief Minister with a knife at an open house that was photographed by press..
 He was accused of barging into the CM's daughters' Beauty Parlour in Sadashivanagar to threaten them.
 The ensuing search forced him to exit Bengaluru and seek shelter in the Tumakuru farmhouse where he was murdered.

 In popular culture

 A motion picture in Kannada, Aa Dinagalu, directed by K. M. Chaitanya, prominently depicts the rise and murder of Ramachandra.
 Agni Sreedhar has written an autobiography, My Days in the Underworld-Rise of Bangalore Mafia (Westland, 2013), in which the murder of Kotwal Ramachandra has been highlighted.